-In Vitro Fertilization (IVF) is a therapy that is designed to increase the chances of pregnancy for women who have difficulty conceiving naturally.
-It involves a series of steps that result in the development of viable embryos that can be reintroduced into the patient’s uterus.
-Currently, it is the most advanced and effective fertility treatment available.
-Success rates vary based on the age of the patient and the cause of infertility.
-Some patients achieve a pregnancy after just one round of in vitro fertilization while others require multiple treatment cycles.
+In Vitro Fertilization (IVF) is a therapy that is designed to increase the chances of pregnancy for women who have difficulty conceiving naturally and it is the most advanced and effective fertility treatment available.
+It involves a series of steps that result in the development of embryos that can be transferred to the uterus to achieve pregnancy.
+Some patients achieve a pregnancy after just one round of IVF while others require multiple cycles.
 Additional options may be explored for patients who do not respond to IVF, such as using an egg donor.

 Technically, “in vitro fertilization” only refers to the process of fertilizing an egg outside the body.
-However, the term “IVF” has come to be used to describe the entire treatment cycle.
+However, the term “IVF” is now used to describe the entire treatment cycle.

 In natural conception, the fallopian tube provides three functions: it picks up the ovulated egg, it provides an environment in which fertilization can occur and it transports the resulting embryo to the uterus for implantation.
-In cases where the fallopian tube is not functional or other impediments to fertility are present, the function of the fallopian tube can be replaced by in vitro fertilization (IVF).
+These steps can be replaced by IVF in cases where the fallopian tubes are not functional.

 IVF is the most technologically advanced and successful form of fertility therapy available.
-The pregnancy rates associated with IVF are the highest of all fertility treatments across every age bracket.
-This is because IVF optimizes all of the steps associated with the reproductive process.
+The pregnancy rates associated with IVF are the highest of all fertility treatments across all ages.
 In a natural cycle, only one egg is ovulated, fertilized and implanted in the uterus.
-IVF augments these processes by stimulating multiple eggs to grow, fertilizing them directly in the laboratory (in vitro) and placing multiple embryos into the uterus.
+IVF augments these processes by stimulating multiple eggs to grow, fertilizing them directly in the laboratory and placing the most viable embryo or multiple embryos into the uterus.

 The IVF cycle has three phases: ovarian stimulation and egg retrieval; fertilization and embryo culture; and embryo transfer and progesterone support.
 A description of these three main principles follows.

-Within two weeks, a pregnancy test can be used to confirm successful implantation.
-Progesterone hormone treatment is continued through the first trimester.
-This keeps the lining of the uterine wall thick enough to nurture the implanted embryo properly.
+In most cases, a pregnancy test can be done seven days after the embryo transfer to confirm successful implantation.
+Progesterone hormone treatment is continued through the first trimester to help maintain the pregnancy.

 For a description of the procedure in greater detail, please see The IVF Cycle.